lj3712/BlockCanvas/ImpetusSpec.md

 ## Language Primitives

-CONST - Outputs a constant value (of a defined length of bits, big-endian, configured at design time) NAND - Logical NAND of two bits
+CONST - Outputs a constant value (of a defined length of bits, big-endian, configured at design time) ADD - Adds two 32-bit numbers together